-Children ages 12 and up can be given permission to leave campus at the end of class unescorted by a parent or guardian.
+Children ages 12 and up can be given permission to leave campus unescorted by a parent or guardian.
 Permission can be granted at the time of enrollment on the registration form (online or paper form), or by emailing the school at juniorschool@mfah.org.
 Students under the age of 12 must be picked up by a parent/guardian.